SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

 * Akbar's rule of the Mughals
     * Tried to align his subject's interests to the Mughal's interest
+    * Goal was to maintain adequate compensation and preventing officials form unjust enrichment by overtaxing the peasants who could then not work on government projects
     * Directed administration to award land revenue salary instead of assigning land
     * Value of government official based on cost w.r.t. operating military men
         * a local commander = 500 men